|Hoplite Home Page

 in Kilian-Dirlmeier.
 Here is the blade cut from 1/4"

 thick steel scrap (using an angle grinder), mostly ground to

 shape.
 Final sanding and polishing has not been

 done.
 The blade has a lenticular cross-section, and is

 16 inches from point to guard.
 The pommel section on

 the original is missing, so I decided to go with a pommel

-parts from wood (maple?), though the original guard was iron
+parts from hardwood, though the original guard was iron and

 were not big enough, nor was I able to find a piece of steel